 When our youngest was a toddler we encountered a problem that I’m sure is common to many households, but it was something we’d never experienced with Pixie.
 And it threw me for six, because I had no idea how to resolve it.
 After Elfin previously loving getting in the tub, why all of a sudden was my poor baby scared of bath time?
 It sounds almost comical, but trust me when I say that when it happens the reality is far from funny.
-I was left second guessing myself and wondering what can help when a baby hates bath time – how could I help her overcome her very real fear?
+I was left second guessing myself and wondering what can help for a baby suddenly scared of bath time – how could I help her overcome her very real fear?

 Initially I tried not to overthink it.
 I presumed that it would be easily remedied and that a little distraction would soon fix the problem; alas toys and games did nothing to help her relax.